-4. PERMAFROST MONITORING
+4 PERMAFROST MONITORING

-While the broad region in which the KHSD is located is generally characterized by discontinuous permafrost, Alexco Resource Corp. has not encountered significant permafrost anywhere in the District.
+While the broad region in which the KHSD Mining Operations are located is generally characterized by discontinuous permafrost, Hecla Yukon has not encountered significant permafrost anywhere in the Keno Hill mining camp.
 Notwithstanding, geotechnical programs have identified areas of permafrost within operational areas; specifically, some permafrost was encountered beneath the Bellekeno mine N-AML Waste Rock Storage Area (WRSA) and in the vicinity of the Dry Stack Tailings Facility (DSTF).
 Ground temperature and permafrost monitoring is currently in place at these locations.
 Details on monitoring for the DSTF are included in the DSTF Operation, Maintenance, and Surveillance Manual, which forms a part of the DSTF Development and Operations Plan.
-Details on permafrost monitoring for the N-AML WRDA and P-AML WRSF are included in the KHSD Mining Operations Mine Development and Operations Plan.
-Appendix A provides analysis for potential effects from blasting occurring during the development of the Flame and Moth decline to the monitoring wells in the vicinity of the District Mill and DSTF.
-The analysis shows that with appropriate management of the blasting the integrity of the monitoring outlined in the analysis will be undertaken as part of the plan to ensure the integrity of the instrumentation is not compromised.
+Details on permafrost monitoring for the N-AML WRDA and potential acid or metal leaching (P-AML) WRSF are included in the KHSD Mining Operations Mine Development and Operations Plan.
+Appendix A provides analysis for potential effects from blasting occurring during the development of the Flame & Moth decline to the monitoring wells in the vicinity of the District Mill and DSTF.
+The analysis shows that with appropriate management of the blasting the integrity of the monitoring wells including the ground temperature and slope indicator monitoring will not be compromised.
+Monitoring outlined in the analysis will be undertaken as part of the plan to ensure the integrity of the instrumentation is not compromised.

-Similarly, permafrost monitoring will be implemented should it be encountered during construction of facilities for new mine development in the District.
+Similarly, permafrost monitoring will be implemented should it be encountered during construction of facilities for new mine development in the KHSD.
 Monitoring activities will consider the use of ground temperature and slope indicator monitoring devices to track potential changes in the ground conditions.
 Since much of the surface development is likely to occur on previously disturbed areas, the likelihood of encountering permafrost at surface is relatively low.
 However, if significant permafrost is encountered in areas of development an engineer will be consulted on the best practice to mitigate further degradation and plan around the permafrost laden material.